nagaozen/asp-xtreme-evolution/README.md

 ### Added

+* routing system based on /app/config.xml
+* new logo and favicon
 * /app/singletons.initialize.asp and /app/singletons.finalize.asp to manage application singletons.
-* brand-new logo and favicon
 * classType and classVersion properties in all classes
 * new View
     - genericView provides an easy shortcut for you to send an entire view content.